aasurjya/aasurjya/README.md

-  Builder.
-Thinker.
-AI enthusiast.
+Full Stack developer -> XR developer -> HCI Researcher.

   ---

-  ## About me
+  ## About and my intrest.

   I'm someone who believes humans shouldn't spend their lives doing repetitive work.
   So I build AI agents that do it instead so people can spend time on what actually matters to them.